 John Roome is leading climate change for the World Bank Group.

-As Senior Director for Climate Change Group for the World Bank Group, John not only leads a team of specialists but works across the institution to advance the Bank Group’s climate change agenda.
+As Senior Director for Climate Change, John not only leads a team of specialists but works across the institution to advance the Bank Group’s climate change agenda.

 John has also worked as Operations and Strategy Director in the Bank’s South Asia region and as Operational Quality Director in the Bank’s Africa region for about five years.
 He joined the Bank Group in 1989, working initially in Africa.
 There he focused mainly on infrastructure issues including roads programs, the aviation and water sectors and doing deals for the Bank Group’s private sector arm, IFC, in the banking, mining and agro-industry sectors.